flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - #jm [[lexon]] as a human readable [[dsl]] for contracts
         - #map working on a plan and a prototype for [[hyperknowledge]]
         - [[chris aldrich]] how to push actors towards more precise speech (to counteract Trump's style of not saying anything but convincing some people he is aligned with them, even in the centre left initially)
+        - two kinds of self organization:
+            - self organization around a shared goal in a self-selected group
+            - coordinated action in a very large scale

 ## 2022-10-14
 - The band is back together!
 After a while :)